 Please note that having a risk factor doesn’t mean that you will develop prostate cancer.
 Most men who have these risk factors never develop the disease.

 In its earliest stages, prostate cancer usually grows quietly, causing no detectable signs or symptoms.
-You can screen for prostate cancer risk during these early stages before symptoms appear with a simple PSA blood test.
-Because of PSA testing, most cancers are found before a man has ever had a single symptom.
+Your healthcare professional can screen for prostate cancer risk during these early stages, before symptoms appear, with a simple PSA blood test.
+Due to PSA testing, most cancers are found before a man has had a single symptom.

-Once The Cancer Has Advanced It Can Cause These Symptoms:
+Once Prostate Cancer Has Advanced, It Can Cause These Symptoms:

 - Trouble starting and maintaining a steady stream of urine